midoribowen/LogLegal/README.md

 * add an incident to their logbook, which they can view and sort
 * change their settings (username, password)
 * view law offices and advocacy organizations near them on a map with a list of places below
+* click on the Yelp link and go to the link in a browser or in the Yelp app; click on phone numbers and dial the phone number on their app; click on an address and look up the address in the user's Google Maps app

 ## Setup/Installation Requirements
 You will need the following programs installed on your computer.